FRITZ!Box 7272 Service - Knowledge Base

 2 Installing the latest software for the wireless device

-- Install the latest driver for your computer's wireless network adapter or the latest operating system, for example Android, iOS, for the wireless device.
+- Install the latest driver for the computer's wireless network adapter (for example using Windows Update) or the latest operating system (for example Android, iOS) for the wireless device.

 3 Automatically configuring wireless channel settings

 Configure the following settings so that the FRITZ!Box checks the wireless environment on a regular basis and automatically selects the best wireless channel settings:

 - Click "Wireless" ("WLAN") in the FRITZ!Box user interface.